awakenedhaki/masterR/playground/toy_data/README.md

 dataframe.

-An important aspect of data visualization is that this is the main way you will be communicating your data to everyone.
+An important aspect of data visualization is that this is the main way you will be communicating your data to an audience.
 A strong visualization can go a long way in summarizing your results.

 Hadley Wickham, the Chief Scientist of RStudio and author of the `tidyverse` packages, said in OpenVis 2017 conference: